About Anamika

 The Third Breast (2017)

-Film (Documentary, Comedy and History) Director On December 16, India became the headline on all the recognized International newspapers and bulletins, for her daughter Jyoti Singh.
+Film (Documentary, Comedy and Period Piece) Director On December 16, India became the headline on all the recognized International newspapers and bulletins, for her daughter Jyoti Singh.
 Jyoti (age 23) was brutally beaten and gang-raped and finally died.
 The media attention and the public discourse reached a crescendo around this horrific event.
 Well, it was not a one-off case of sexual violence, but it did circulate the term 'rape-culture' in the public discourse.
 Everyone was talking about Rape and sexual misbehaviors, even my 11 years old son.
 Only few days back he attended the maturation curriculum here in the US, the curriculum which is almost nonexistent in India.
 The teachers asked me whether we have such awareness programs in Indian schools too.
 I said "No" and fumbled.
 Here begins my journey/story.
 I fumbled and came to a halt, because the whole history of a hypocritical society unfolded in front of my eyes.
 For nearly the last 3,000 years, India had been depicting and revealing the secrets of the human body and eroticism, ...
 Written by Anamika Bandopadhya and Abhijit Kundu

 • Take Care